Literature can take your mind anywhere in the world and exceptional writing skills can take your career in any direction you wish to go.

 With an English degree from Centenary, you will be ready for graduate school as well as careers in business and marketing, corporate communications, freelance and staff positions in creative and professional writing, law and publishing.
 English majors may also participate in our teacher preparation program, which will provide you with all of the training you need to earn your teaching certification in New Jersey.

-Minors are also available in English, Creative Writing (for non-English Majors) and Professional Writing (for non-English Majors).
+Minors are also available in Literature, Creative Writing (for non-English Majors) and Professional Writing (for non-English Majors).

 No matter which academic path you choose, Centenary is committed to helping you become a superior writer.
 The English program provides many of the courses that comprise the University’s core requirements, such as composition and rhetoric, literature, foreign languages and liberal arts studies.